 While they can be installed by a knowledgeable homeowner an HVAC company will likely be needed.

-Hiring an HVAC company for install can run up cost making DIY kits very popular.
+Hiring an HVAC company for installation can run up costs making DIY kits very popular.

 Most DIY kits have SEER ratings around 17-19 SEER which is still a very good rating compared to a traditional home HVAC system.

 Traditional systems have a 12-16 SEER rating, with 14-16 SEER the most common.

 Have you found a very good mini split brand with a high SEER rating?
 Let us know in the comments below.